curvysquare/PPO-and-A2C-for-HULH-poker/readme.txt

 optuna

 NOTES:
--dont install rlcard as this is already included
--made using VScode, suggested to run in this IDE to assist with compatibility
+-dont install rlcard as this is already included with required modifications -made using VScode, suggested to run in this IDE to assist with compatibility
 - filepaths to save figures and trained models will likely have to be replaced with a filepath to a folder on your own system.